-For the vehicle dynamics study were used four different GPS devices with tracking possibilities, presented in figure 1:
+For the vehicle dynamics study, some different GPS devices with tracking possibilities were used.
+These are presented in figure 1:

-- Holux M-241, a GPS data logger, able to store a sample at every 5 seconds; - Garmin GPSMap 60CSx [9], a handy and light-weight commercial device (1 sample per second recording rate, able to compute speed); - Garmin GPS 18x-5Hz [10], a precise very small device (5 sample per second recording rate); connecting this to a notebook (figure 2) and realising an original software for real-time communication, data storing and primary processing (speed calculation, data filtering and trajectory graphical representation), the authors realised a valuable, affordable and easy to use GPS data logger; - Racelogic VBox 100 [11], a professional device (with the recording rate up to 100 sample per second, able to compute speed and acceleration and graphical represent the gathered data in real-time).
+- Holux M-241, a GPS data logger, able to store a sample at every 5 seconds; - Garmin GPSMap 60CSx [4], a handy and light-weight commercial device (1 sample per second recording rate, able to compute speed); - Garmin GPS 18x-5Hz [5], a precise very small device (5 sample per second recording rate); connecting this to a notebook (figure 1, right) and realising an original software for real-time communication, data storing and primary processing (speed calculation, data filtering and trajectory graphical representation), the authors realised a valuable, affordable and easy to use GPS data logger; - Racelogic VBox 100 [11], a professional device (with the recording rate up to 100 sample per second, able to compute speed and acceleration and to graphical represent the gathered data in real-time).

-Figure 1: The GPS devices used in measurements: left - Holux M-241; middle left - Garmin GPSMap 60CSx; middle right - GPS 18x-5Hz; right - Racelogic VBox (the blue case) and the previous two devices
+Figure 1.
+The GPS devices used in measurements (from left to right): Holux M-241; Garmin GPSMap 60CSx; GPS 18x-5Hz; Racelogic VBox (the blue case) and the previous two devices